srinivas31/project-coursera/README.md

 ##### This repository includes the following files:

 * README.md - this file.
-* CodeBook.md - contains explanation of the variables.
+* CodeBook.md - contains explanation of the variables and other transformation details.
 * run_analysis.R - working script to create the tidy dataset from the original.

 ##### Working of the script run_Analysis.R is explained in the follwing steps.